As many as 200,000 people have fled a Syrian Kurdish area, a monitor group says

 Turkey may now feel freer to join the fight against ISIS.

-The release of 49 Turkish citizens taken hostage when ISIS took control of Mosul, Iraq's second-largest city, has removed a barrier to Turkey joining an international coalition to fight ISIS, Turkish President Recep Tayyip Erdogan said Sunday.
+The release of 49 Turkish citizens taken hostage when ISIS took control of Mosul, Iraq’s second-largest city, in June has removed a barrier to Turkey joining the international call to form a coalition to fight ISIS, Turkish President Recep Tayyip Erdogan said Sunday.
 He was quoted by his country’s semi-official news agency Anadolu.